Login | Register

 ACT: 33

-University of Virginia-Main Campus is a public institution located in Charlottesville, VA.
-The school has approximately 17076 undergraduate students.
+Kenyon College is a private nonprofit institution located in Gambier, OH.
+The school has approximately 1610 undergraduate students.
 The school offers students degree opportunities.
-The average family income of students that are attending this school is $100,900.
-The average age of students entering University of Virginia-Main Campus is 20.
-The most popular programs at the University of Virginia-Main Campus are: Liberal Arts And Sciences, General Studies And Humanities (20%), Social Sciences (16%), Engineering (12%), Business, Management, Marketing, And Related Support Services (9%) and Biological And Biomedical Sciences (6%).
+The average family income of students that are attending this school is $137,788.
+The average age of students entering Kenyon College is 19.
+The most popular programs at the Kenyon College are: Social Sciences (25%), English Language And Literature (17%), Visual And Performing Arts (12%), Biological And Biomedical Sciences (10%) and Psychology (8%).

 Exam Scores